northwestcoder/terraform-satori-audit-export/README.md

 ```
 terraform init
 ```
-This sets up the Terraform environment
+This sets up the Terraform environment for this project.
 ```
 terraform validate
 ```
-This validates the .tf files
+This validates the .tf files.
 ```
 terraform apply
 ```